 You may also like: Kokernag spring visit

-There were lots of fruit, fir and pine trees protected by the Jammu and Kashmir forest department.
-In fact, the fruits and lumber of the area are registered, numbered and sold only by the forest department to prevent illegal deforestation and to keep the virginal beauty of the place intact.
+There were lots of fruit, fir, and pine trees protected by the Jammu and Kashmir forest department.
+In fact, the fruits and lumber of the area are registered, numbered, and sold only by the forest department to prevent illegal deforestation and to keep the virginal beauty of the place intact.
 It was a beautiful ride and the horse owner was a friendly, talkative old man.
-He took me to his hamlet, introduced me to his family and made me stay for lunch.
-It was a simple log cabin without electricity, modern plumbing and with no modern comforts.
-He chatted a lot, happily translated and told stories of a Kashmir long forgotten, the paradise it was when he was young.
+He took me to his hamlet, introduced me to his family, and made me stay for lunch.
+It was a simple log cabin without electricity, modern plumbing, and with no modern comforts.
+He chatted a lot, happily translated, and told stories of a Kashmir long forgotten, the paradise it was when he was young.
 His little village in Yousmarg was tucked away under ancient firs and for most of his fellow villagers, Srinagar was the center of the world.
-They had seen New Delhi, Mumbai and rest of the country only on TV and the ill-fated conflict surrounding their home was a mystery.
+They had seen New Delhi, Mumbai, and the rest of the country only on TV and the ill-fated conflict surrounding their home was a mystery.
 However, they were no strangers to violence: violence inflicted on them by all sides involved in the bloody mess.
-Given guns at gun points, getting their food and shelter stolen at gunpoint and punished at gunpoint for harbouring perpetrators of violence..it was a lose-lose situation for them.
+Given guns at gun points, getting their food and shelter stolen at gunpoint, and punished at gunpoint for harbouring perpetrators of violence..it was a lose-lose situation for them.

 The silent valley and peace of Yousmarg